Find answers to Frequently Asked Questions by program here. Still have questions? Contact your advisor or reach out to email@example.com.

 University Housing does not provide housing options for graduate students.
 However, there are numerous options near campus and throughout Knoxville.
 During Interview Weekend, students share housing information.
 In addition, the graduate school provides the following website link to look for apartments in Knoxville: http://www.knoxvilleapartmentguide.com/

-Related to the Higher Education and Educational Administration Programs (MS, EdS, and PhD):
+Higher Education and Educational Administration Programs (MS, EdS, EdD, PhD, and Certificate) FAQ

 The Master of Science and Specialist in Education degrees in educational administration take approximately two years for the completion of coursework.

-The master’s, specialist, licensure, and doctoral programs in educational administration/leadership are comprised of courses that are sequenced in meaningful ways.
+The master’s, specialist, licensure, and doctoral programs in Educational Administration comprise courses that are sequenced in meaningful ways.
 With the permission of the student’s advisor, courses may be taken “out of sequence,” but this practice is not encouraged.